Tobi-Archademy/alx_html_css/html_advanced/README.md

 This is the next step in my journey to becoming a web developer.
 This path is in advancing my knowledge in HTML and best practices.

 This repo is containing all project files on the "Get Schooled" Webpage.

+I will be building a nice webpage just like the attached image -
+![img] (/webpage screenshot.png)